-Safety Belt

-The driver's seat should have a safety belt.
-Always buckle up.
+Safety Belt - The driver's seat should have a safety belt.
+Always buckle up.a knowledge test on Section 5.)
+You must also pass the skills tests required for the class of vehicle you drive.

 4.2 Loading and Trip Start